ForTest9999/ForTest/README.md

 After all the steps above, just run FCFANtesting.py.

 The parameters you can set in the script are as follows:
-    verbose: if True the script will display the error for each image./
+    -verbose: if True the script will display the error for each image,
-    showResults: if True it will show the localized landmarks for each image./
+    -showResults: if True it will show the localized landmarks for each image,
-    showCED: if True the Cumulative Error Distribution curve will be shown along with the AUC score./
+    -showCED: if True the Cumulative Error Distribution curve will be shown along with the AUC score,
-    normalization: 'centers' for inter-pupil distance, 'corners' for inter-ocular distance, 'diagonal' for bounding box diagonal normalization./
+    -normalization: 'centers' for inter-pupil distance, 'corners' for inter-ocular distance, 'diagonal' for bounding box diagonal normalization,
-    failureThreshold: the error threshold over which the results are considered to be failures, for inter-ocular distance it should be set to 0.08.
+    -failureThreshold: the error threshold over which the results are considered to be failures, for inter-ocular distance it should be set to 0.08.